 - Ring: a thin metal tube with a closed end that’s circular in shape.

 The procedure to place the applicator will be done in the operating room while you’re asleep.
-For more information about the applicator placement and your first treatment, read the “During Your Procedure” section.
+For more information about the applicator placement and your first treatment, read the “During your procedure” section.

 The same procedure and treatment schedule will be repeated the following week for your third and fourth HDR brachytherapy treatments.

-You will have a team of healthcare providers working together to provide the right care for you.
+You’ll have a team of healthcare providers working together to provide the right care for you.
 You’re part of that team, and your role includes: